 New features in General Purpose and work-optimized Cloud Servers

-This article describes some of the major features and benefits of the General Purpose and work-optimized flavors (configurations) of Cloud Servers compared to the Standard server class.
-Changes have been implemented with General Purpose and work-optimized servers to align with industry standards, improve server imaging, and consistently allocate adequate disk resources for each server.
+This article describes some of the major features and benefits of the General Purpose and work-optimized flavors of Cloud Servers compared to the Standard server class.
+General Purpose and work-optimized servers have been updated to align with industry standards, improve server imaging, and consistently allocate adequate disk resources for each server.

-You can back up the data on your data disk or disks by leveraging either Rackspace Cloud Backup or Rackspace Cloud Block Storage (an option that can also be used to increase the storage capacity of your server, if needed).
+You can back up the data on your data disk or disks by leveraging either Rackspace Cloud Backup or Rackspace Cloud Block Storage which can used to increase the storage capacity of your server, if needed.
 For a comparison of the two data disk backup options, see Best Practices for Backing Up Your Data: Cloud Block Storage versus Cloud Backup.

 Faster server provisioning